 - Efficiency: No more long waits at the office to check property ownership.

-Benefits of Using Blockchain in Real Estate
+What are the Benefits of Using Blockchain in Real Estate?

 Increased Trust Among Parties